Written by Terri Reddout

 Why?
 The consultants say west of the Mississippi River is Facebook country; east of the Mississippi leans toward Twitter.

 According to Statista, Twitter usage falls far behind Facebook, YouTube, TicTok and Instagram.
 Geez, even Pintrest gets more action than Twitter.
-What is the big deal about tweet, tweet, tweets?
+What is the big deal about X, X, X (formerly known as tweet, tweet, tweets)?
 (Rant complete.)

 Thanks for returning our hat, Pharrell

-Arby’s is an example of some of the ideas Shirky talks about.
-They’ve adopted the concept that they don’t just broadcast messages any more… they respond to the messages others send out.
+Arby’s is a company that doesn’t just broadcast messages.
+Instead, they respond to the messages others send out.
 And Arby’s has gotten quite good at it.

 Arby’s hadn’t planned on making a post during the Grammys a couple of years ago, until musician Pharrell Williams showed up wearing this hat.
 Social media lit up with posts about how Pharrell’s hat looked like the Arby’s logo.
 Arby’s responded with this tweet.